 The sheer amount of volume and complexity demands a greater amount of automation, computerized control, and speed that older systems simply cannot handle.

-• Automation warehousing and fulfillment
+- Automation warehousing and fulfillment

 Because providers need to be able to meet growing demand in shorter time frames, they are increasingly turning to automation.
-Programs can bridge the gap between consumer and supplier to immediately place ordered items on the shipping list, send them to the correct distribution center, and more.
+Programs can bridge the gap between consumers and suppliers to immediately place ordered items on the shipping list, send them to the correct distribution center, and more.
 Automated inventory management systems can notify manufacturers when stock needs to be replenished and can even predict future bursts of demand to prevent shortages.

 Related article: Fulfilling Online Orders And Meeting Consumer Demand In 3PL Services

-• Accessibility
+- Accessibility

 Smart storage technologies don’t just open up e-commerce to shoppers in widespread locations.
 Smaller companies can compete with larger companies because they have access to a national (or international) infrastructure of distribution centers, shipping resources, and warehouses.
 Small businesses can lease storage at critical locations in the right sizes for their inventory, then modify their contracts from one term to another as their business grows.